 - Nemo’s Reef – an elaborate water play area designed for kids ages 8 and under.
 Nemo’s Reef contains equipment and activities based on characters and events from the movie Finding Nemo.
 It consists of a 1,500 square foot splash deck that includes fountains, bubblers, pop jets, and a small water slide.

-- Mickey’s Pool.
-A swimming pool shaped like Mickey Mouse that includes Mickey’s Slide.
+- Mickey’s Pool – A swimming pool shaped like Mickey Mouse that includes Mickey’s Slide.
 A one deck slide that starts one deck above the pool and winds down below to a shallow pool.

-- Funnel Puddle, a family wading pool.
+- Funnel Puddle – a family wading pool.
 This area caters to families who are not necessarily in the mood for the full pool experience.
 Families can lounge around a shallow wading pool that features a central water play fountain.

 Notably, all Disney ships have some water attractions that are open to toddlers who aren’t quite yet potty trained so long as they wear swim diapers.

-In 2019 and 2020, Disney Wonder will be sailing Alaska itineraries during the Alaska cruise season (May to September).
+This year, Disney Wonder will be sailing Alaska itineraries during the Alaska cruise season (May to September).
 The Disney Wonder has all of the same toddler amenities as its sister ships described above.

-But, it also features attractions not found on other ships: the live musical Frozen and the Marvel Superhero Academy!
+But it also features attractions not found on other ships: the live musical Frozen and the Marvel Superhero Academy!

 Although not as extensive as those found on Fantasy and Dream, the Disney Wonder also has a wide range of fun family-oriented water attractions including:

-- A splash zone for kids 3 and under based on the movie Finding Dory.
+- A splash zone for kids 3 and under based on the movie Finding Dory

 - The double loop Twist n Spout water slide.
 (Minimum height of 38 inches)